www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

   This information should be queried directly from `net.splitcells.gel.constraint.Query`, in order to avoid to code the same list at multiple locations.
 * [ ] Clean up `no-code-editor.js`.
+* [ ] Ensure, that user cannot create invalid code.
+    * [ ] When a variable is renamed, every reference to it, needs to be renamed as well.
+    * [ ] Allow only certain variable names.
+* [ ] Visually mark no-code editor as interactable by the user.
+    * [ ] Text area styling via inward shadow for no-code editor area